isaaclyman/hackyhack/README.md

 - `"NONE"`: all shapes appear instantly.
 - `"FADE 250"`: shapes fade in, taking 250 milliseconds by default.
 - `"GROW 250"`: shapes grow from their top left corner to full size, taking 250 milliseconds by default.

-You can also choose `QUEUE` or `SIMULTANEOUS` for any animation:

-- `QUEUE`: shapes appear one at a time in the order they're listed in the script.
-- `SIMULTANEOUS`: shapes appear at the same time.

 ### ANIMATE-TEXT